Enforced disappearance: North Korea

-Northern Ireland and Ireland
+Northern Ireland (UK) and Ireland

-"The Disappeared" is the name given to eighteen specific individuals abducted and killed by the Provisional IRA, the Irish National Liberation Army, and other Irish Republican organizations during the Troubles.
+"The Disappeared" is the name given to eighteen people abducted and killed by the Provisional IRA, the Irish National Liberation Army, and other Irish Republican organizations during the Troubles.

 The Independent Commission for the Location of Victims' Remains, established in 1999, is the body responsible for locating the disappeared.

 In 1999, the IRA admitted to killing nine of the disappeared and gave information on the location of these bodies, but only three bodies were recovered on that occasion, one of which had already been exhumed and placed in a coffin.
 The best-known case was that of Jean McConville, a Belfast mother of 10, widowed a few months before she disappeared, who the IRA claimed was an informer.
 The search for her remains was abandoned in 1999, but her body was discovered in 2003, a mile from where the IRA had indicated, by a family out on a walk.
 Since then seven more victims have been found—one in 2008, three in 2010, one in 2014, two in 2015 and one in 2017.
 As of 2017, three have yet to be located.

+Qatar

+Women's rights activist Noof Al Maadeed who returned to Qatar in 2021 after voluntarily renouncing her asylum claim in the UK was last seen on 13 October 2021, weeks after arrival in Doha.
+Her last communication with the outside world was in March 2023 through 4 social media posts on Twitter, now deleted.
+Since then her whereabouts are unknown and the Qatari authorities have not been able to confirm her status, despite pressure from human rights organizations.